dy5topian/dystopian-blog/src/content/posts/HTB-chall/pwn/you_know_0xDiablos/You_know_0xDiablos.md

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA��
 Hurry up and try in on server side.
 ```
-and upon investigation if we use ghidra we can check that we indeed hit the flag funtion it runs
+and upon investigation if we use ghidra we can check that we indeed hit the flag funtion :
-because the outputed text lives in that function :

 _flag()_